teamwalnut/rescript-urql/docs/api.md

 ## Hooks

-`reason-urql` comes with a set of custom hooks to use in your ReasonReact components, including `useQuery`, `useMutation`, and `useSubscription`.
-These are fully type safe and will correctly infer the type of your GraphQL response if using `graphql_ppx`.
+`reason-urql` comes with a set of custom hooks to use in your ReasonReact components, including `useQuery`, `useMutation`, `useDynamicMutation`, and `useSubscription`.
+These are fully type safe and will automatically infer the type of your GraphQL response if using `graphql_ppx_re` or `graphql_ppx`.

 Often, you'll want to fully `open` the `Hooks` module when using any of the custom hooks – this brings in some necessary types that will assist with pattern matching and type inference around the responses from your GraphQL API.